openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

 This guide assumes that you have `installed Fuel <https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html>`_ and all the nodes of your future environment are discovered and functional.
-Note, the 6WIND virtual accelerator Fuel plugin will download virtual accelerator packages from a remote repository.
+Note, the 6WIND Virtual Accelerator Fuel plugin will download virtual accelerator packages from a remote repository.
 Make sure that nodes can correctly reach Internet.

-To correctly deploy the 6WIND virtual accelerator Fuel plugin you will need a credentials package (in base64 format).
+To correctly deploy the 6WIND Virtual Accelerator Fuel plugin you will need a credentials package (in base64 format).

 If you have already purchased 6WIND software you should have this package, otherwise contact 6WIND support team.
-On the other hand, if you just want to evaluate the 6WIND virtual accelerator you still need to `contact 6WIND <http://www.6wind.com/company-profile/contact-us/>`_.
+On the other hand, if you just want to evaluate the 6WIND Virtual Accelerator you still need to `contact 6WIND <http://www.6wind.com/company-profile/contact-us/>`_.

 Requirements